 The most popular thermal imaging cameras are our handheld units, which are useful for a number of applications including research, electrical, mechanical, medical, veterinarian, fire fighting, process control, building inspections, and energy audits.
 Their ease of use, portability, and light weight make them ideal for many jobs and applications.

-There are hundreds of different types of handheld cameras, each with a unique set of functions and features.
+There are hundreds of different types of hand held thermal imaging cameras, each with a unique set of functions and features.
 When purchasing a handheld camera the buyer should be aware of the following:

 Fix Mounted and Pan & Tilt

-When buying a fix mounted or pan & tilt thermal imaging camera, many factors should be considered:
+When buying a fix mounted or pan and tilt thermal imaging camera, many factors should be considered:

 - If a thermal imaging camera is to be in one position, all weather and environmental factors should be weighed into the purchase of a thermal imaging camera.
 For certain environmental conditions, heating and/or cooling for the camera may be required as well as humidity defense.